ZevVladimir/Onitama/README.md

 Using pygame

 What would make it nicer
+-Resizeable screen
+-Better UI
+-Restart game/new game
-Better UI: restart game/new game, win game screen, show which card is chosen, show whose turn it is
+-Show which card is chosen
+-Show whose turn it is